sweattep/ancient_quotes/README.md

 >It is not right to take the children’s bread and toss it to the dogs.

+>For who were those who heard and angered him?

 >No one knows the form by which I ensure victory

 >For the evil of those who dwell in it the beasts and the birds are swept away